burnsbert/tagtacular/readme.txt

  * See online documentation for complete instructions.
 Requires jquery.js and jqueryui.js.
  * =================================================== */

+Tagtacular.js is an open source tag management library released under the Mozilla Public License, Version 2.0.
+The goals of this project are:

+* very easy to setup with default behavior
+* very flexible customization options
+* minimal requirements and minimal assumptions about your technology stack and architecture

+Tagtacular requires jQuery and jQueryUI.
+See samples/index.html for examples of how to use.

 This is a work in progress.
 Basic functionality is up and running, but it needs to have some css examples, config examples, and lots of documentation.
 Look for frequent updates in the coming weeks.

+In the meantime, look at the settings object at the bottom of tagtacular.js, and you'll be able to see a lot of the ways to configure.
+Most of them work (not all), I just need to write some docs!

 Eric Burns, June 2013